miquelmassot/pyvoyis/README.md

 ### Can the laser be disabled via software?
 Set laser intensity to zero or laser camera frequency to 0 Hz.

-### What is the difference between local_value and remote_value in scanner_parameters?
-Answer unkown.

 ### What are the max frequencies for cameras?
 If the raw laser images are saved to disk, its frequency is currently limited to 1 Hz.

-Can the frequency of laser images be larger than 1hz if there's enough time for stills?
-Can the laser images be saved as JPEG to save time?

 ### Laser calibration
 Can we take images of the laser with both cameras? (e.g. leave the laser ON continuously and disable the strobes?)

-## Laser in sunlight
-Can we expect the laser to work in shoreline deployments?
-Should we default to collect raw laser images at 1 Hz?